omarwagih/rmotifx/README.md

     head(fg.seqs)
     head(bg.seqs)

-The foreground data here represents phosphorylation binding sites of Casein Kinase 2.
+Here, the foreground data represents phosphorylation binding sites of Casein Kinase 2.
 The negative data represents 10,000 random serine-centered sites.

 To start the program, run the following:

     # mot = motifx(fg.seqs, bg.seqs, central.res = 'S', min.seqs = 20, pval.cutoff = 1e-6)
     # head(mot)

-That's it!
+It's that easy!

 For detailed explanations of all parameters and output, check out the documentation by typing `?motifx`.
 You can also refer to the original motif-x [resource](http://motif-x.med.harvard.edu/motif-x.html) or [paper](http://motif-x.med.harvard.edu/publications/Chou_Schwartz_motif-x_CPBI_2011.pdf).